gharials/dev-path/docs/programming/data-structures.md

+Computer programs solve practically all sorts of problems in all areas, be it business, finance, biology, or physics.
+For example, a program can find out the shortest path between two nodes in a graph.
+But programming languages can represent only a few basic data types, like integers, strings, arrays, etc. How does the program understand complex data like a graph?

-In programs, data is organized based on various scenarios.
-The techniques of representing data in programs are called data structures.
-Each data structure vary from the other and are suitable for different scenarios.
+The techniques of representing data in programs using the basic data types offered by a programming language are called _data structures_.
+Data structures convert real-world data into a format suitable for processing by a program.
+Each data structure varies from the other and is suitable for different scenarios.

 A few commonly used data structures are the following: